The Altruistic Traveller

 You want to travel responsibly, and you want to do it in a way that’s easy on the environment.
 You’re also working with a low budget.

 It may seem impossible to marry all three of those factors in order to get yourself on vacation, but fear not: You can take several steps to ensure your vacation is equal parts exciting, low-cost and easy on the Earth.
+From skipping out on flying, to camping in RV parks over hotels, to ensuring you recycle when you’re away, there’s plenty you can do.
 Here are four of the many ways to do it:

 1. Try Going Without Planes